 Our team builds industry partnerships through undertaking research commissioned by government and non-government organisations and pursuing competitive research grants that have a direct impact on sector reforms.

 The Institute of Open Adoption Studies was established in 2016 with a grant from the NSW Government.
-A University of Sydney review in 2019 recognised the Institute's substantial research and impact and endorsed a further 5-year term.
-To enable a broader focus on research about vulnerable children and families, the University approved the creation of a new Research Centre for Children and Families.
-The Centre is led by Associate Professor Amy Conley Wright, and will operate alongside the Institute within the Faculty of Arts and Social Sciences.
+In 2019, to enable a broader focus on research about vulnerable children and families, the University approved the creation of a new Research Centre for Children and Families.
+The Centre is led by Associate Professor Amy Conley Wright, and incorporates the Institute within the Faculty of Arts and Social Sciences.

 The Research Centre for Children and Families aims to address the significant need for locally generated evidence on the impact of policy and service responses in addressing child and family vulnerabilities.

-The redesign of the child protection and out-of-home care system towards a greater emphasis on children’s stability and security is a priority for national and state governments.
+The ongoing redesign of the child protection and out-of-home care system within NSW and Australia is placing greater emphasis on children’s stability and security, with their families or other permanent carers.
 Major reforms are underway to deliver family and child services through a social investment model, with the aim of addressing markers of vulnerability through prevention and early intervention.
 While it is well known that a range of individual, familial and societal factors contribute to children's vulnerability, Australia has relied on international research based on very different legislative and service systems.
 There is a significant need for locally generated evidence to inform policy and practice.

 The centre comprises a research team and governance board.